 Finally, cage-free and free-range farms patronize the very same hatcheries that supply battery egg farms.
 For each layer hen purchased and put into production, the hatchery gasses, smothers, or shreds alive a newly-hatched male chick.
 In the United States alone, hatcheries kill 300 million unwanted day-old male chicks every year.

 Doctors once routinely issued stern warnings about the high cholesterol content of eggs.
 But in recent decades, nutritionists have reached consensus that dietary cholesterol is not significantly detrimental to health.
 However, eggs do pose several risks to human well-being.

 People who tout eggs as a health food are in for a rude awakening should they visit a typical egg farm.
 Whether battery cage or cage-free, layer houses are typically grossly unsanitary.
 Cram tens of thousands of hens into one building and you get staggering amounts of excrement.
 This in turn leads to insect and rodent infestations.

 These infestations can increase the flock’s risk of salmonella infection.
 Salmonella bacteria from infected birds can get inside their eggs.
 Fortunately, because few people eat them raw, eggs cause relatively few cases of food poisoning.

-Although a visit to a layer house can lead to some sickening sights, eggs pose few meaningful dangers to human health.
+Although a visit to a layer house can reveal some sickening sights, eating eggs poses minimal health risks.
 However, the egg industry takes reckless risks where the public health is concerned.